krzkrzkrz/elm.foo.pub/arch/install/index.md

 ## Creating a new initramfs

-**[Dont need to do this]** is usually not required, because mkinitcpio was run on installation of the kernel package with pacstrap.
+**[Don't need to do this]** is usually not required, because mkinitcpio was run on installation of the kernel package with pacstrap.

 ```shell
 mkinitcpio -P